uwplse/verdi-raft/README.md

 Finally, run `make` in the root directory.
 This will compile the Raft implementation and proof interfaces, and check all the proofs.
+To speed up proof checking on multi-core machines, use `make -jX`, where `X` is at least the number of cores.

 To build the `vard` key-value store program in `extraction/vard`, run `make vard` in the root directory.
-If the implementation has been compiled as above, this simply extracts code to OCaml and compiles the result to a native program; otherwise, the implementation Coq code is compiled without checking any proofs.
+If the implementation has been compiled as above, this simply compiles the extracted OCaml code to a native program; otherwise, the implementation is extracted to OCaml and compiled without checking any proofs.

 Files
 -----